-Given the potential of DARPins in treating SARS-CoV-2 through a viral neutralization mechanism, we have been exploring a number of potential infectious diseases which can be treated through multi-specific targeting.
+Given the potential of DARPin therapeutics in treating SARS-CoV-2 through a viral neutralization mechanism, we have been exploring a number of potential infectious diseases which can be treated through multi-specific targeting.
 This evaluation includes additional work on pandemic threats, tropical diseases, and respiratory viruses such as Respiratory Syncytial Virus, or RSV.

 Figure 3.
 The DARPin platform has multiple advantages in creating novel antiviral candidate.
-Among these, DARPins have a mechanistic advantage of multi-specific, cooperative surface protein binding and inhibition of viral entry into human cells.
-We are exploring additional viral infectious diseases, including RSV, that can be targeted by our DARPins.
+Among these, DARPin molecules have a mechanistic advantage of multi-specific, cooperative surface protein binding and inhibition of viral entry into human cells.
+We are exploring additional viral infectious diseases, including RSV, that can be targeted by our DARPin molecules.